August 14, 2024

 1. Basic concept of tool path

-The tool path refers to the movement trajectory and method of the tool relative to the workpiece during the machining process.
+The tool path refers to the tool’s movement relative to the workpiece during machining.
 It determines how the tool contacts the material, thereby affecting the machining effect.
-Common tool paths include down milling and reverse milling.
-In down milling, the direction of rotation of the tool is consistent with the feed direction of the workpiece, and the cutting is relatively stable, which is suitable for fine machining; in reverse milling, the direction of rotation of the tool is opposite to the feed direction of the workpiece, which is suitable for rough machining, because it can effectively remove materials but causes greater wear on the tool.
+Common tool paths include down-milling and reverse milling.
+In down milling, the tool rotation matches the feed direction, providing stable cutting for fine machining; in up milling, the tool rotates opposite to the feed direction, ideal for rough machining but causing more tool wear.
 The choice of tool path directly affects the quality of the machined surface, machining efficiency, and tool life.

 2. Classification of tool paths

-• One-way tool path: In the one-way tool path, the tool processes the workpiece along a fixed direction.
-After each tool path is completed, the tool returns to the starting position and then proceeds to the next tool path.
-This method is suitable for processing simple geometric shapes and can ensure high processing accuracy, but the efficiency is relatively low because it needs to return to the starting point after each tool path.
+- One-way tool path: In the one-way tool path, the tool processes the workpiece along a fixed direction.
+After each tool path, the tool returns to the starting position before proceeding to the next, ensuring high accuracy but low efficiency due to the return step.

-• Compound tool path: Compound tool path combines multiple tool paths and is usually used for processing workpieces with complex shapes.
-During the compound cutting process, the tool will adopt the most appropriate cutting method according to the geometric shapes of different parts of the workpiece to achieve the best processing effect.
-This method can improve the flexibility and accuracy of processing, but requires more complex programming and control.
+- Compound tool path: Compound tool path combines multiple tool paths and is usually used for processing workpieces with complex shapes.
+During compound cutting, the tool selects the best method based on the workpiece geometry for optimal results.
+This method can improve the flexibility and accuracy of processing but requires more complex programming and control.

 Factors affecting the cutting method